Falklands War: Living with post-traumatic stress disorder

 His partner for the last six years, Melanie Williams, says that while it has been "hard", things could have been worse.
 The treatment has transformed their lives.

 "Brian hasn't hit the bottle and he hasn't hit me", she says.
-"He used to snap at me for no reason, and I did find that very upsetting."'A new person'
+"He used to snap at me for no reason, and I did find that very upsetting."

 But the six-week course of therapy at Combat Stress proved a turning point.